How Faithful is your Synthetic Data? Sample-level Metrics for Evaluating and Auditing Generative Models: Introduction

-A comprehensive survey of prior work, along with a detailed discussion on how our metric relates to existing ones are provided in the~Supplementary~material.

-\textbf{Model \textit{auditing} as a novel use case.} In addition to evaluating and comparing models, the sample-level~nature~of~our metrics inspires the new use case of {\it model auditing}, wherein we judge individual synthetic samples by their quality, and reject samples that have low Fidelity or are unauthentic.
-We show that model audits can indeed {\it improve} the outputs of a black-box model in a post-hoc fashion without any modifications to the model itself.
-In Section \ref{Sec5}, we demonstrate the utility of model auditing in synthesizing clinical data.
+\textbf{Model \textit{auditing} as a novel use case.}~The~sample-level~nature of our metrics inspires the new use case of {\it model auditing}, where we judge individual synthetic samples by their quality, and reject samples that have low fidelity~or~are~unauthentic.
+In Section 5, we show that model audits can {\it improve} model outputs in a post-hoc fashion without any modifications to the model itself, and demonstrate this use case in synthesizing clinical data for COVID-19 patients.